Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is multiple sclerosis (MS)?

-Multiple sclerosis (MS) is a chronic illness that affects your central nervous system.
-Your nerve cells are surrounded by a layer called myelin.
-Myelin protects your nerves and helps them send signals quickly from your brain to the rest of your body.
+The cells that make up your nerves are surrounded by a layer called myelin.
+This layer protects your nerves and helps them send signals quickly from your brain to the rest of your body.

-What are the different types of multiple sclerosis?
+What are the types of multiple sclerosis?

-There are several common patterns of MS.
+There are 4 common types of MS.

 Relapsing-remitting MS (RRMS)

-New symptoms appear, or existing symptoms worsen over a period of days, weeks or even months.
-This is known as a relapse.
-It is followed by a partial or complete recovery, known as remission.
-In RRMS this pattern continues, with relapses followed by periods of remission.
+In RRMS, new symptoms may show up or existing symptoms may worsen over days, weeks or months.
+This is known as a 'relapse'.
+A relapse is followed by a partial or sometimes complete recovery, known as 'remission'.

 Primary progressive MS (PPMS)

-About 1 in every 10 people with MS are diagnosed with PPMS.
-In this type, symptoms become gradually worse from the start of the illness, with no separate attacks or periods of remission.
-There can be times when your symptoms are stable and don’t get worse or better.
+About 1 in every 10 people with MS have PPMS.
+In this type, symptoms slowly get worse, without separate attacks or periods of remission.

 Secondary progressive MS (SPMS)